NanoComp/meep/doc/docs/Download.md

 Precompiled Packages for Ubuntu
 -------------------------------

-Precompiled packages of Meep 1.3 are available for [Ubuntu](https://packages.ubuntu.com/search?keywords=meep).
+Precompiled packages of Meep version 1.3 are available for [Ubuntu](https://packages.ubuntu.com/search?keywords=meep).
 We recommend Ubuntu as Meep and all of its dependencies can be installed using just one line:

 ```sh
 sudo apt-get install meep h5utils